 No matter how much time you plan to spend in Serbia’s capital, the decision to visit is always a good one.
 Located on the confluence of the Danube and Sava rivers, Belgrade is the type of place you can return to again and again, always coming across something new to enjoy.
 The city has its fair share of must-see attractions, but it’s also ideal for DIY discovery since you never know what you’ll find as you explore — a stretch of awesome street art, a laid-back riverside bar or peaceful patch of green space made for relaxed afternoons in the sun.

-Whether you’re planning a trip, or already packing to go, our local Belgrade tour guides have shared their #localsknow tips for everything you need to know before you go and once you arrive.
+Whether you’re planning a trip, or already packing to go, here’s everything you need to know before you go and once you arrive.

 There are a couple of ways to get to and from the airport in Belgrade, including bus and taxi.
 If you’re taking public transit, look for bus number 72.
 It departs from the airport roughly every 35 to 40 minutes.
 You can buy your ticket from the driver, which costs RSD 150, and the journey gets you into the city centre, more specifically, Zeleni Venac, the main terminal for city buses.
 From there, the Main Street and Main Square are within walking distance, as well as plenty of popular tourist hotels.
 The bus drive is around 50 to 60 minutes from the airport to the city centre, depending on traffic.